 Group customer journey map stages by touchpoints

-Now that you've established the scope of your map, the next step is to identify its stages.
-One effective approach is to closely examine the various touchpoints a customer encounters throughout their journey and categorize them into groups based on their similarities.
+Now that you've established the scope of your map, the next step is to identify its client journey stages.
+One effective approach is to closely examine a customer’s various touchpoints throughout their journey and categorize them into groups based on their similarities.

 For this purpose, analyze the customer interactions and touchpoints from the initial point of contact to the final engagement.
 Look for patterns, recurring themes, and commonalities among these touchpoints.
 For example, you may find out that certain touchpoints involve information gathering or decision-making, while others focus on transactional or post-purchase activities.

 By identifying these touchpoint groups, you can start to shape the stages of your customer journey map.
 These stages reflect the logical progression of the customer's experience and help you understand their key milestones and transitions.

 Example: A customer journey with a travel agency

 To illustrate the process, let's consider a customer journey within the context of a travel agency.
 Put yourself in the shoes of a customer seeking a vacation destination.
 Now, think about all the potential touchpoints you are likely to encounter when utilizing the travel agency’s services.
 By envisioning this scenario, you can generate a comprehensive list of touchpoints, which will aid in determining the stages of the customer journey.